luguodata/Recommender_System_with_IBM_Waston_Studio/README.md

-# Recommendations_with_IBM
+# Recommendations with IBM
 This project is about building article recommender systems to users in IBM Waston Studio based upon current user-article interactions in this platform.

-Multilple recommendation methods have been implemented in this project.
+Multilple recommendation methods have been implemented inside this project.

 This project is from Udacity Data Science Nano-Degree and data comes from [IBM Waston Studio](https://dataplatform.cloud.ibm.com)